 To be clear, virtual numbers can be forwarded over traditional telephone networks, too – but it will cost more.

-Unlike normal phone numbers, virtual telephone numbers generally do not have an actual physical landline or mobile phone assigned to them.
+Unlike normal phone numbers, virtual phone numbers generally do not have an actual physical landline or mobile phone assigned to them.
 Meaning that they don’t actually ring anywhere.

 Instead, virtual phone numbers are used as a mechanism to get the incoming call onto the telephone network – sort of like an entry ramp onto a roadway.
 Once ‘received’, the calls are then immediately routed forward to the end destination telephone.